 John, son of Sir John Barrow 1st Bart

 Hello, Junior.
 He had been dragged down out of sight by more than a century of subsidence.
 And now I had a chance to bring him back.
 (A Bart is a Baronet, by the way.
 I had to look that one up.)

 So, why did John Barrow Junior matter so much in the 19th Century, and why should people care about him in 2020?

-He was the only civilian member of the Arctic Council set up to guide the search for Sir John Franklin and his missing ships.
-The iconic painting of the council by Stephen Pearce was commissioned by John Junior, as were the portraits of Francis Leopold McClintock, Robert McClure, Sherard Osborn, William Penny, Robert McCormick and so many other Franklin searchers.
+He was the only civilian member of the so-called Arctic Council that directed the search for Sir John Franklin and his missing ships.
+The iconic painting of these men, by Stephen Pearce, was commissioned by John Junior, as were the portraits of Francis Leopold McClintock, Robert McClure, Sherard Osborn, William Penny, Robert McCormick and so many other Franklin searchers.